Orbitale/Benchmarker/README.md

 You can see more examples in the [examples](examples) directory.

 ## More

 More coming soon!
 Stay tuned 😉

-This project is highly inspired by http://www.php-benchmark-script.com/ from which the source code is based a little.
+This project is highly inspired by http://www.php-benchmark-script.com/ from which the source code is based.